JezisVedToJeMojzis/Tank-game/README.md

 Interactive console game simulating fight of 2 tanks.

-One tank is controled by user and the second one is controled by PC (AI).
+One tank is controled by player and the second one is controled by PC (AI).

 Player = H,
 PC = P